 The deployment needs to be performed by an account that has the Exchange administrator role assigned.
 Learn more about admin roles in Office 365

 To deploy the add-in via EAC, follow these steps:

 - Log in to Exchange admin center (EAC).
 On the dashboard, click add-ins, as shown in Fig. 1.
 You can also access add-in settings from the organization tab on the left menu.

-- In the pop-up window that appears, enter one of the following addresses:
+In the pop-up window that appears, enter the following address:

 - Click Install.
 When the installation is completed, CodeTwo Email Signatures for Office 365 Add-in will be shown on the Add-ins list (Fig. 3.).
 Note that by default, the new add-in is disabled.

 - To enable the add-in, you need to double-click it or use the edit (pencil icon) button, choose the option that best matches your preferences (Fig. 4.), and save the configuration.
 It might take a while (even 24 hours) for the add-in to be deployed to all users in your Office 365 tenant.

 If you choose the Optional, disabled by default option, each Office 365 user will have to turn on the add-in manually.

 Once the add-in is deployed to Office 365 users, they will be able to display the add-in pane with a signature preview while composing emails in Microsoft Outlook or OWA (Fig. 5.).
 See the user's manual to learn how to preview email signatures in Outlook/OWA.